waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Phone Call (Youngster JOEY):** Called for a rematch on Route 30.
 - **Proactive Stunning:** To avoid wasting turns on failed interactions with moving NPCs, the default strategy must be to use `stun_npc` to freeze them in place *before* attempting to approach and talk to them.
 - **Execution Discipline (Battle):** Double-check the selected move on the screen before pressing 'A' to confirm.
 An execution error led to using ROLLOUT instead of the intended MAGNITUDE, locking me into a multi-turn move.
 Careful confirmation prevents such mistakes.

+# High-Priority Task: Tool Repair
+- **`select_move` Tool is CRITICALLY BROKEN.**
+- **Problem:** The tool fails to parse the move selection screen correctly due to repeated agent hallucinations about the UI layout (PP counts are on separate lines, not interleaved).
+Multiple agent-provided fixes have failed.
+- **Resolution:** The **NEXT** time I am in a battle and the move selection screen is visible, my absolute highest priority is to call `python_code_debugger` with a detailed bug report to get a working fix.
+This task supersedes winning the battle or any other action.